Git-K3rnel/VulnHub/PWNLAB-INIT/README.md

 ![congrat](https://github.com/Git-K3rnel/VulnHub/assets/127470407/da50e641-454e-41a8-a032-fd931b5c08a4)

-yeeeee, ou are now the root :)
+yeeeee, you are now the root :)